The Top 100 questions for the sustainable intensification of agriculture in India’s rainfed drylands

 Keeping this very idea at its heart, the India Livelihoods Collective has undertaken numerous initiatives since its inception, providing a collaborative platform for diverse organisations to come together in catalysing the process of achieving livelihoods goals in India.
 Extending its efforts in this direction, this document provides specially curated 45 livelihoods practices initiated by Corporates, NGOs, Impact Investors, Start-ups, Academia and other enablers in the livelihoods ecosystem.
 The compendium maps the avenues for collaboration to scale-up and replicate these practices, highlighting the challenges, key learnings, livelihoods outcomes and impact on livelihoods sustainability.

-- Published in CONCEPTS AND PRACTICES, INDIA
+- Published in INDIA

 State of Organic and Natural Farming in India: Challenges and Possibilities